tytydraco/yessleep/out/Why_I_dont_explore_abandoned_building_anymore.md

 We went back and forth like this for the rest of that lunch period and for a couple more after, finally:

-"Alright, well, if we're both carrying our knife, our phones, and you've got your pepper spray, I'm in, but seriously if somethings weird, we leave, alright?"
+"Alright, well, if we're both carrying our knife and you've got your pepper spray, I'm in, but seriously if somethings weird, we leave, alright?"

 "Yeah, of course!"